 "Each practice brings us back to the importance of now.
 Our achievements are simply the by-products of our ability to realize the potential of the present moment.
 That is what we are here to learn.
 That is the juice." - Rolf Gates, Meditations From The Mat

 Where did all our time go Holly?
 It feels like yesterday when you first jumped into the bed full of spunk and curled your tiny body against mine to it declare your undisputed territory.
 You measured our yesterdays by jumping out of canoes and into the lake, chasing away deer and running away from the rain, sitting on our feet/your couch waiting for your piece of the toast, and trading gentle kisses between your neck and my nose.
 Today is measured in tears and ache but also the wonder that so small a frame could hold such a beautiful combination of courage and grace.
 You are teaching me that time does not stand and the only real sin is taking it, and those around me, for granted.
 I'm learning too that regretting isn't the same as remembering.
 And I have so many good memories stored in my heart where I won't forget them.
-Once again you bravely take the point and while I can't walk with you now, I promise to follow.
+I'll be forever grateful that we moved to Hornby for the last years of your long life where you shed your city leash and could roam and prowl free.

 I never met her.
 She was 95 when she passed and the oldest person on the island.
 People both smile and frown when remembering her to me but her contribution is undeniable.
 I teach in buildings she helped build and live in the wonderful Hornby community she helped shape.
 She was here at a time when ordinary people leading simple lives accomplished uncommon things.
 I know her daughters and I have heard some of the story of her life.
 But wherever she is I am grateful she passed my way because she is a reminder that I better get busy writing my own story if it is going to be worth recounting one day.